- Can't sign in to your Windows 10 account due to a Group policy client service logon error?

 - Restore your PC to an earlier point

 - Use admin account to edit the registry

-- Take Ownership of GPSvc key in Registry Editor
+- Take ownership of GPSvc key in the registry editor

 - Login to your PC using the administrator account.

 - Press Windows Key + R to open Run dialogue box.